 Streamline communication for customers.

 Along those lines, how easily can customers reach you?
 When customers have to jump through hoops just to talk to a real person, they’re only going to grow more and more frustrated.
 The more convenient it is to reach your team, the more likely this will be a positive experience.
-As of 2021, US companies lose more than $62 billion annually due to poor service.
+As of 2022, customers are 2.4x more likely to keep doing business with a company when they receive prompt or quick support with their problems.

 The drinkware retailer Yeti is the perfect example of a brand that makes it easy for customers to communicate with their team.
 Their website contact page leads to helpful guides, shipping information, product registration, and more.
 If that doesn’t cover one customers’ needs, they offer around-the-clock support through multiple channels.